esphome/esphome-core/README.md

 # esphomelib [![Build Status](https://travis-ci.org/OttoWinter/esphomelib.svg?branch=master)](https://travis-ci.org/OttoWinter/esphomelib)

-**esphomelib** is a library designed to greatly simplify your firmware code for ESP32-based devices with full MQTT support so that you can focus on creating the hardware, not the software.
-It seamlessly integrates with Home Assistant by providing many of its components out-of-the-box with reasonable defaults set automatically.
+**esphomelib** is a library designed to greatly simplify your firmware code for ESP32/ESP8266-based devices with full seamless Home Assistant integration (with automatic MQTT discovery!) so that you can focus on creating the hardware, not the software.

 ## Example
 For example, the software for a device with an RGB light using the internal PWM and a